 Habitat Saint Louis homebuyers are required to complete a minimum of 350 hours of “sweat-equity” per signer, although many buyers close with well over 600.
 The hours are earned by helping to build the house they will purchase and live in, as well as the houses of other people who are participating in our program.
 Sweat equity is also earned by participating in family-centered workshops on personal finances, home maintenance, being a good neighbor, health and fitness, and other related topics.

 Due to the overwhelming response of future homeowners, we will take a few months to process received applications.
-Please check back early Spring 2023 for an updated schedule of Informational Meetings.
+Please check back for an updated schedule of Informational Meetings.
 Thank you for your understanding.

 We sat down with Riviera B., daughter of a 2009 Habitat homeowner, to discuss growing up in the Habitat Saint Louis program and her plans to pursue a career in pediatric nursing.
 In 2022, Rivera graduated from both Metro High School and St. Louis Community College, and is currently enrolled in nursing classes at Saint …